ybur-yug/volt_tutorial/README.md

 functionality going on top of these simple users we can already have sign up and log in.

+## An Aside: The Intention of Volt
+Web Development has hit a trend that has shown it's head in the past.This pattern, like many others, is a possible indication that history oft repeats itself.
+Back in the early Rails days, we basically just rendered HTML.
+We accomplished this using an MVC model.
+If You are new to webdev and have not heard that term, consult [link](link).
+Skipping a LOT of steps, we are now at a point where the clientside application is nearly a mimicry of the serverside application, in structure.
+It is a full MVC framework design, that requires a large amount of repetition, be it simply in another language (JavaScript, over Ruby).
+I see a fundamental problem here: people new to web development see this and think it is crazy.

+So, much like a drunkard realizing they may in fact be making their own life much more difficult and getting sober, I had an epiphany when I discovered Volt.
+The currently coined term for this architecture is 'Isomorphic'.
+In math, we define it as:

+i·so·mor·phic
+adjective: isomorphic; adjective: isomorphous
+    corresponding or similar in form and relations.

+Similar in form and relation.
+If we contemplate the actual structure of a typical Rails/Ember or Rails/Angular app, we see this.
+There is a very clear replication.
+I have a Post model in my REST API, and I've a Post model in my frontend JS.
+So why do this?

+Well, we don't have to with Volt.
+The motivation here is to resume sanity in the development of web applications, and reduce the complexity.
+All the while adding some great flexibility, a component based architecture, reactive data, and rich bindings.
+All in Ruby.
+And it may sound too good to be true but it's not.
+So let us forge forward

 ## Getting Started
 We want to have a way to simply submit a link to our page.
 This encompasses a few tasks:
 First, we will need to make the model.
 We will also need to establish its applicable